bdooling/public_gh_content/cv/bd_ics_cv.md

 # Availability for Work

 ### I'm available "on demand" / elastically for freelance projects as a 1099 contractor
-* I'm willing and able to travel, eager to learn more about ICS, and **not** concerned with pay rate, title, etc.
+* I'm willing and able to travel, eager to learn more about ICS; **not** highly concerned with pay rate, title, etc.